Mostafa-Kandeel/Nginx-and-Node.js-API-Setup/README.md

 - `sudo` privileges
 - Basic knowledge of Linux commands, Nginx, and Node.js
 - Installed tools: `apt`, `nodejs`, `npm`
+- A registered domain name (for SSL/TLS, e.g., `test.kandeel.local` must resolve to your server’s IP)
+- Port 80 open for Let's Encrypt verification

 ## Stage 1: Installing and Configuring Nginx
 Install and configure Nginx to serve a static website.